kolodny/immutability-helper/README.md

 `update({a: 1}, {a: function})`.
 That example would be equivalent to `update({a: 1}, {a: {$apply: function}})`.

+### Limitations

+:warning: `update` only works for _data properties_, not for _accessor properties_ defined with `Object.defineProperty`.
+It just does not see the latter, and therefore might create shadowing data properties which could break application logic depending on setter side effects.
+Therefore `update` should only be used on plain data objects that only contain _data properties_ as descendants.

 ## Examples

 ### Simple push